elliottpayne/permissionless-prosperity-playbook/drafts/p3_drafts/permissionless-prosperity-playbook-0.3.md

 > adj.
 Well-to-do; well-off: a prosperous family. </br>
 > adj.
 Propitious; favorable: a prosperous moment to make a decision.

 This is more helpful, but still leaves a lot of room for interpretation.
-Wealth, success, well-off, well being, these are all concepts open for interpretation and you want to ground yourself now.
+Wealth, success, well-off, wellbeing, these are all concepts open for interpretation and you want to ground yourself now.
 Gaining status with a luxury car is one expression of wealth, putting a down payment on a home is another, being able to provide for your family is another.
-We're not here to judge your values, but you need to know you values now, while you have the mental and emotional space to reflect on them without the pressure of making a judgement call that will test your values.
-All challenging decisions require trade-offs and knowing your values and goals are how you can make judgement calls in confidence.
+We're not here to judge your values, but you need to be clear in your values now, while you have the mental and emotional space to reflect on them without the pressure of making a judgement call that will test your values.
+All challenging decisions require trade-offs and knowing your values and goals are how you can make judgement calls with confidence.

 Take some time to write down your goals and your values.
-Define what prosperity means to.
+Define what prosperity means to you.
+Think about who your people are and how your goals and values fit in that context.
 This helps keep you on track and helps you know how you're doing as you embark on this journey.

 ### Some expected use cases or scenarios